 Growing plants: using the right soil

 Growing plants is a lot easier when you choose the right soil.
 The soil is where your plants live and soil quality can make all the difference.
 After all, it protects the plant's roots, keeps your plants upright, provides nutrition, water, and air.
 It is important that you choose the right soil for the plants you are growing.
 Some plants might require a lower or a higher pH value.
 You can also use additives to improve the quality of your soil or change the pH value.
 Read more about soil additives here.

 Growing plants: Fertilizers

 Plants do not just need to be watered, they also need to be fed.
 Fertilizing your plants is important if you want to keep them alive and thriving.
 Especially when you keep your plants in pots, nutrient deficiency is common as the plants will eventually take out all the nutrients from the soil.
-Your plants need to eat, but over fertilizing can also be damaging to the ecosystem and can deplete the soil in the long run.
+This could leave the soil devoid of any magnesium.
+Why do plants need magnesium?
+Without sufficient amounts of magnesium, the leaves will appear discoloured and the plant won't be able to power the process of photosynthesis.
+That's why your plants need to eat, but over fertilizing can also be damaging to the ecosystem and can deplete the soil in the long run.
 BAC’s organic fertilizers are an excellent choice.
 If you have any questions about plant food and fertilizers you can get in touch with BAC’s knowledge centre here to speak to one of our specialists.